 Use of Global Positioning System (GPS) Devices for Location Information

 - In case of emergency, it is important for hikers to inform the Police or other relevant parties about their exact locations in order to minimise the time for searching.
 Although hikers may refer to the nearest distance post, it would be helpful for the Police and other relevant parties to know the exact locations of the hikers.
-Portable GPS receivers, Personal Digital Assistant (PDA) with GPS receivers or even PDA phones and smartphones with GPS receivers are available in the market and they can be used for identifying their location.
+Portable GPS receivers and smartphones with GPS receivers are available in the market and they can be used for identifying their location.
 These devices are now available at affordable prices.
 Besides, most of these devices are light and portable and they are suitable for use during hiking.